 Reactive inks are best used for printing onto plant derived and cellulosic fabrics, such as cotton, linen, rayon, nylon, hemp or jute.

-They are called reactive inks since they react to the chemicals of the fabric pre-treatment, to create a bond between the pigment of the inks and the fabric.
+They are called reactive inks since they react with the fabric and the chemicals of the pre-treatment, to create a bond between the dye of the inks and the fabric.
 Reactive inks are not just lying on top of the fabric; they penetrate it and form a bond with it.

 Some of the pros of using reactive inks are:

 The workflow for reactive inks is one of the most complex for printing textiles digitally; to make it easier to understand, here is the reactive ink workflow in a nutshell:

 - Pre-treatment: fabrics need to be pre-treated before printing, you can buy pre-treated fabrics that are ready to print or you can pre-treat them yourself if you have the equipment.

 - Choosing the fabric: choose the fabric you want to print, many inexpensive pre-treated fabrics are available in the market nowadays.
 Load the media roll into the digital printer.